alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

 ## AltObject

-The **AltObject** class represents the objects present in the game and it allows you through the methods listed below to interact with them.
+The **AltObject** class represents the objects present in the app and it allows you through the methods listed below to interact with them.
 It is the return type of the methods in the [FindObjects](#findobjects) category.

 **_Fields_**